 While not as popular as Kenya and Botswana, African safaris in Zambia are less regulated, giving them a much more intimate feeling.
 Trips will take families of all sizes on private boating safaris, walking safaris, night or day game drives and fishing excursions.
 Tour agents vary in price and accommodation, but Africa Odyssey’s Chiawa Camp package has one of the best deals at $1,180 USD per person.

 A National Geographic Costa Rica Family Expedition is a fun-filled way for kids and grandparents to experience travel together.
-On this adventure, you’ll venture through the Monteverde Cloud Forest — full of monkeys, tapirs, sloths, frogs and birds — and see some of the island’s big cats at the Las Pumas Rescue Center.
+On this adventure, you’ll venture through one of the best points of interest in Costa Rica, the Monteverde Cloud Forest — full of monkeys, tapirs, sloths, frogs and birds — and see some of the island’s big cats at the Las Pumas Rescue Center.